Gitaly and Gitaly Cluster (FREE SELF)

 - Write requests are broadcast to repository replicas.

 Gitaly Cluster provides the benefits of fault tolerance, but comes with additional complexity of setup and management.
 Before deploying Gitaly Cluster, review:

 - Configuration guidance and Repository storage options to make sure that Gitaly Cluster is the best setup for you.

 - Not yet migrated to Gitaly Cluster and want to continue using NFS, remain on the service you are using.
 However, NFS is no longer supported.

 - Not yet migrated to Gitaly Cluster but want to migrate away from NFS, you have two options:

 - Gitaly Cluster.

-Contact your Technical Account Manager or customer support if you have any questions.
+Contact your Customer Success Manager or customer support if you have any questions.